 Database Redundancy

 Single database instances are single points of failure.
-Use managed database services with automatic backups and failover, or implement your own replication.
+Use managed database services with automatic backups and failover, or run your own replication.

 Monitoring Everything

-You can't improve what you don't measure.
+You cannot improve what you do not measure.
 I monitor:

 - Application response times